grscheller/neovim-notes/VimFactoids.md

   not swap you between them.
 * In vi, `<C-o>` does not let you execute a *normal mode* command while in *insert mode*.
+* There are fewer vi *insert mode* commands.
+* In vi the *insert mode* commands only interact with the text you have just typed in, not what is in the file buffer.

 ---